Lab Evaluation Installations

 Step 4 Test the regional cluster for single sign-on connectivity to the local cluster.
 Try to pull DNS zone distributions, DHCP scopes, templates, client-classes, or VPNs from the local cluster to the regional replica database.

 Uninstalling in a Lab Environment

-If you need to uninstall CNR, follow the procedure in the "Starting and Stopping Servers" section on page 2-13.
+If you need to uninstall Cisco Prime Network Registrar, follow the procedure in the "Starting and Stopping Servers" section.